wayneme75/prov/README.md

 # Provisioning scripts

-Provisioning scripts in public domain to pull from when configuring Ubuntu machine.
+Provisioning scripts in public domain to pull from when configuring Ubuntu machine to be used with AKS Private Cluster.

 - Go installation
 - Make installation